assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_local_operations.rst

 training.
 During configuration it instantiates appropriate ML training libraries and, if this is the beginning of the process, initial version of the shared model.
 This step can be completed locally by the node owner, but this is unlikely.
-The main problem would be assuring uniformity of training methods across nodes belonging to different owner.
-More likely, the necessary modules (ML algorithm libraries and the initial version of the shared model) will be downloaded from the FL Repository.
+The main priority lies in assuring uniformity of training methods across nodes belonging to different owner.
+The necessary modules (ML algorithm libraries and the initial version of the shared model) will be downloaded from the FL Repository.

 Local model inferencer
 ~~~~~~~~~~~~~~~~~~~~~~